Aubrey B. Greer

 - University of Mississippi Alumni Association

 - Mr. Greer served as co-counsel in the landmark case Tiger Lily, et. al. v.
 Department of Housing and Urban Development, et al., representing local Memphis property owners and managers in a critical suit against the United States Government.
+Mr. Greer served as federal jury trial counsel for a large dairy production company accused of disability discrimination and other violations of the ADA.
+Mr. Greer obtained a jury verdict in favor of his employer client on all causes of action asserted.
 During the global pandemic, the Centers for Disease Control and Prevention unlawfully promulgated a total ban on all residential evictions for the non-payment of rent nationwide.
 Faced with watching his property-owning clients endure huge losses in revenue, layoffs, mortgage defaults, and foreclosures, Mr. Greer and his partner, Josh Kahane, filed suit against various federal government agencies, including the CDC, demanding the ban on residential evictions be struck down as unlawful and unconstitutional.
 Following months of hard-fought legal battles, Mr. Greer, his partner, and most importantly, his clients prevailed on summary judgment as the District Court struck down the ban.
 Faced with the loss, the Government immediately appealed the decision to the United States Sixth Circuit Court of Appeals.
 In another mammoth victory for landowners and landlords, the Sixth Circuit too declared the eviction ban to be an unlawful exercise of authority by the CDC.

 - Mr. Greer obtained summary judgment in favor of two (2) corrections deputies accused of applying excessive force to a pre-trial detainee, with the Court finding and holding the deputies were qualifiedly immune from suit as there was no underlying constitutional violation.